 This painting spills out onto the frame.
 The clouds of red industrial pollution that spew from the chimneys drift up through and out of the painting and onto the frame, become the clouds from which the brownbow emerges.
 Our mistakes and our oppression of those parts of reality that we have externalized will either destroy us or be our call to glory and redemption.

 The boundary, between, frame and painting, is as arbitrary as the distinction between trash and art, all the boundaries we put on people, places, things are boundaries we place on love.
 All that we throw away, does not go away.
 All the poison spewed from industry, and from our bigotry does not disappear.
 All the borders in the world are no more than fears that I am not an island of me, I am the self awareness of a larger process that includes every animal and tree, every technology, economy and my freedom and independence are not expressed by my acts of conflict, but by my ability to harmonize with the forces that frighten me.

 I enjoy this thing because it says so much.
-It is a bold and snazzy object, part painting part sculpture, part collage, part trash, part treasure, and all totally at blissful odds with itself.
+It is a bold object, part painting part sculpture, part collage, part trash, part treasure, and all at odds with itself.
 Is it gaudy and hideous, or is it intense and radiant?
 Sublime or ridiculous?
 Unrefined or rarefied?
-Do all its flaws, cracks, messy textures, rough edges and wrinkles make it unpretentious or is it all pretense, like all the faults that give truth to a performance?
+Do all its flaws, cracks, messy textures, rough edges and wrinkles make it unpretentious or is it all pretense, like all the faults that give realism or awkwardness to a performance?

 Size of liner frame: 14 1/4" x 13 1/4"

 Medium: Oil and pigment mono print on corrugated cardboard mounted on liner frame with oil paint and gold leaf